Rashod Berry: Detroit Lions

 On August 18, 2021, Berry signed with the Detroit Lions.
 He was waived on August 31, 2021 and re-signed to the practice squad the next day, but released the following day.
 He was re-signed on October 6.
 He was promoted to the active roster on December 4.

 On March 10, 2022, Berry re-signed with the Lions.
 He was waived on May 10.

 Jacksonville Jaguars

 On May 11, 2022, Berry was claimed by the Jacksonville Jaguars.
 He was waived on August 30, 2022.
 He was re-signed to the practice squad on October 12.

 Indianapolis Colts

 On January 4, 2023, Berry was signed by the Indianapolis Colts off the Jaguars practice squad.

+On June 29, 2023, Berry was suspended indefinitely by the NFL for violating the league's policy on gambling.
+Shortly after the suspension was announced, Berry was waived by the Colts along with teammate Isaiah Rodgers Sr.

+On April 18, 2024, Berry was reinstated by the NFL.

+San Antonio Brahmas

+Berry signed with the San Antonio Brahmas of the United Football League on August 1, 2024.

+Houston Roughnecks

+On April 16, 2025, Berry was claimed off waivers by the Houston Roughnecks.